Heterogeneous popularity of metabolic reactions from evolution

-The number of reactions $R^s\equiv \sum_r A^s_r$ contained in (the metabolism of) a single species $s$ is narrowly distributed following the Gaussian distribution with the mean $m_{R^s}\equiv \sum_s R^s/S\simeq 1375$ and standard deviation $\sigma_{R^s} \equiv [\sum_s (R^s - m_{R^s})^2/S]^{1/2}\simeq 448$ [Fig.~\ref{fig:reproduce}(a)].
-This means that most species adopt a similar size of metabolism although different environments may impose different constraints and demands which can be fulfilled by different pathways and reactions.
+{\it Empirical results and a toy model.---}From the version 19.1 of the BioCyc database~\cite{10.1093/bib/bbx085}, we obtain the cellular metabolism of $5470$ bacterial species including a total of $R=11058$ chemical reactions.
+The number of reactions contained in a species is narrowly distributed following the Gaussian distribution with the mean $1354$ and standard deviation $436$ [Fig.~\ref{fig:reproduce}(a)].
+This implies that most species adopt a similar size of metabolism although different environments may impose different constraints and demands that can be fulfilled by different pathways and reactions.
+Next, we define the popularity $f_r$ of a reaction $r$ as the fraction of species containing the reaction $r$~\cite{Bernhardsson:2011ai,Kim:2015aa} and find that remarkably, its distribution is a power law with the exponent $1$ [Fig.~\ref{fig:reproduce}(b)]

-In contrast, the distribution of the number of species $S_r \equiv \sum_s A^s_r$ containing a reaction $r$ is broad.
-The popularity of a reaction defined as $f_r\equiv {S_r \over S}$~\cite{Bernhardsson:2011ai,Kim:2015aa} is distributed following a power-law distribution

-with the exponent $1$ for $10^{-3 }<f<1$ [Fig.~\ref{fig:reproduce}(b)], pointing out the higher abundance of popular reactions than expected under other distributions like an exponential one.
+noting the higher abundance of popular reactions than expected under other distributions like an exponential one.
+We investigate how such strong heterogeneity and clear-cut power-law distribution emerge.

-The depletion of resources and variation of environments can impose an evolutionary pressure facilitating the appearance of new or repurposed enzymes catalyzing new reactions~\cite{Horowitz153,Ycas:1974dp,doi:10.1146/annurev.mi.30.100176.002205} .
+The depletion of resources and variation of environments can impose an evolutionary pressure facilitating the appearance of new enzymes catalyzing new reactions~\cite{Horowitz153,Ycas:1974dp,doi:10.1146/annurev.mi.30.100176.002205}.
 Those new reactions will be utilized by the species that first recruits them and by their descendants.
-These evolutionary processes can bring a power-law popularity distribution as shown by the following toy model.
-Suppose that each species has a set of reactions for its metabolism.
-Going from time $t$ to $t+1$, every species $s$ gives birth to a daughter species $s^\prime$, which inherits all the reactions of $s$ and additionally recruits a new reaction $r_1$.
+These evolutionary processes can bring a power-law popularity distribution, as shown by the following toy model.

+Each species has a set of reactions for its metabolism.
+From time $t$ to $t+1$, every species $s$ gives birth to a daughter species $s^\prime$, which inherits all the reactions of $s$ and additionally recruits a new reaction $r_1$.
 Simultaneously $s$ expands its metabolism by recruiting a new reaction $r_2$.
 Therefore the number of species increases with time $t$ as $S(t)=2^t$ and the number of distinct reactions $R(t)$ as $R(t+1)-R(t) = 2 S(t)$, giving $R(t) = 2^{t+1}-1$.